 To encourage diligent young scientists, the SGP has created an awards program which recognizes excellence in physiology.
-In addition to our Symposium Awards, the SGP supports both aspiring and independent young investigators through its Cranefield Award and two SGP Cranefield Student and Postdoc Awards.
+In addition to our Symposium Awards, the SGP supports both aspiring and independent young investigators through its Paul F. Cranefield Award and Cranefield Postdoctoral Fellow and Student Awards.

 (click here for past Cranefield Award Winners)

 The Paul F. Cranefield Award was created by the Council of the Society of General Physiologists to honor Paul F. Cranefield, M.D., Ph.D., who for 30 years served as Editor of Journal of General Physiology.
 The Award is meant to recognize an independent young investigator who in the preceding calendar year has published an outstanding article in the Journal.
 It further was stipulated that the Award need not be given every year, that it should be reserved for a truly noteworthy paper.
 To qualify for this Award, the work being recognized must have been completed within 10 years of the candidate’s first independent position, but the committee will continue to prioritize awards to more junior candidates when available.